 The Ultrasound Simulation Lab is designated for the use of the Phillips CX50™ ultrasound machine and Blue Phantom™ ultrasound training models.

-The Laparoscopic Training Room houses four laparoscopic training tables with towers identical to those equipped in OR settings.
-This allows medical students and residents to experience hands-on learning and the practice of laparoscopic surgery procedures in a safe learning environment as well as learning to troubleshoot the equipment without compromising patient safety.
+The Laparoscopic Training Room houses four laparoscopic training tables with towers utilized OR settings.
+This allows medical students and residents to experience hands-on learning and the practice of laparoscopic surgery procedures in a safe learning environment.

 We offer three simulators that allow pediatric personnel to safely train and practice procedures in the same environment they work.